 Inventories are measured at the lower of cost and net realisable value.
 The cost of inventories is calculated using the weighted average cost method, and includes expenditure incurred in acquiring the inventories, production or conversion costs, and other costs incurred in bringing them to their existing location and condition.
-In the case of manufactured inventories and work-in-progress, cost includes an appropriate share of production overheads based on normal operating capacity.

 Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and selling expenses.
+The Group determines the net realisable value based on the conditions, aging and types of material of inventories, current market conditions and the gross margins of the inventories.